FGRibreau/sql-convention/README.md

 ## Data layer

-* For SQL use [PostgreSQL](https://www.postgresql.org), it's the [most loved relational database](https://insights.stackoverflow.com/survey/2018/#technology-most-loved-dreaded-and-wanted-databases) and it's a multi-model database (K/V store, FDW and much more).
+* For SQL use [PostgreSQL](https://www.postgresql.org), it's the [most loved relational database (StackOverflow survey 2018)](https://insights.stackoverflow.com/survey/2018/#technology-most-loved-dreaded-and-wanted-databases) and it's a multi-model database (K/V store, FDW and much more).
 Any questions?

 ## Application layer